Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : Display all the lines in a file that do not contain a pattern 18-letteronly
-: a script that displays all the line startinf with a letter
+: a script that displays all the line startinf with a letter 19-AZ
+: a script that replaces A by Z anc c by e